 We recommend using the above steps to test your VPN before The Voice actually begins.
 This way, you’ll know in advance if something isn’t working properly and will have plenty of time to get advice from your VPN’s customer support team.

-Where can I watch The Voice live online?
+How can I watch The Voice live on US TV?

-There’s only one way to watch the 16th season of The Voice online: you can stream it live on NBC.
-It’s virtually impossible for non-US residents to tune in, though, since NBC asks you to log in with your cable provider details.
-If you don’t have cable, you can also sign in with a valid DIRECTV NOW, FuboTV, Hulu, or Sling TV subscription.
+There’s only one way to watch the 21st season of The Voice online: you can stream it live on NBC.
+Cable TV subscribers can simply log into the website and start watching right away.
+Don’t have cable?
+No problem: you can also sign in with a YouTube TV, FuboTV, Hulu, or Sling TV subscription.
+Alternatively, you’ll be able to stream the show for free on Peacock the day after each episode airs.

-Where can I stream my country’s version of The Voice?
+Where else can I stream The Voice season 21?

 While the US version of The Voice is the most popular, it’s by no means the only one available.
 In fact, more than 15 countries have their own regional variant.
 Below, we’ll explain where you can watch your country’s iteration of The Voice.